thorfour/stocktopus/README.md

 `bin/rtm` for the rtm client

 ## Run
-`./stocktopus [slack-bot-token]`
-or for aws
-upload the `stocktopus.zip` file in `/bin/aws` as a lambda function or for gcp upload the `stocktopus.zip` file in `bin/gcp` as a cloud function

-### Docker

-(optionally can pull stocktopus from quay.io using `docker pull quay.io/thorfour/stocktopus:v1.0.0`)

 `docker run -d -p 80:80 -p 443:443 -e REDISADDR=<redis endpoint> -e REDISPW=<redis password> quay.io/thorfour/stocktopus:v1.0.0`

 ## Usage
-The RTM bot will look for any direct messages sent to it and try to parse them as tickers, and respond with stock quotes.
-> @stockbotname GOOGL

-The aws slash command will respond to slash commands.
+The slash command will respond to slash commands.
 Single tickers will be a quote and inline graph.
 > /stocktopus GOOGL

 for a complete list of commands the bot supports.
 > /stocktopus help